austindreyer/Feeding-Entrainment/README.md

 # Feeding-Entrainment
-Related to the control of Arduino-mediated feeding of &lt;i>Drosophila&lt;/i>
+Related to the control of Arduino-controlled feeding access of *Drosophila*